 Hello everyone, and welcome to an extra special guest post, in honor of International Women’s Day.
 A group of female personal finance bloggers were asked to describe what financial independence means to them.
 And I am sooo excited to share this inspiring story from Mel, who blogs at brokeGIRLrich.

-In addition, please be sure to check out some of the other fantastic posts dedicated to International Women’s Day.
+In addition, please be sure to check out this link for some of the other amazing posts dedicated to International Women’s Day (including mine!).

 Elise’s post True Equality Begins with Economic Equality